rossnelson/nivo/README.md

 My Extras
 =====

 We hate engines that you can't customize.
-With that in mind the are 3 more gnerators available.
+With that in mind the are 3 more generators available.

     nivo:views
     nivo:controller